Frequently Asked Questions About Transferring to JMU

 Yes, as long as it is an approved transfer associate degree from a Virginia community college.

 Not necessarily!
 You must earn 50% of your bachelor’s degree at a 4-year institution.
 An associate degree is completed at a 2 year college, so in general that means you need to complete at least 60 credits at JMU.
-The number of credits required for each major can vary widely – from 78 for a B.F.A. in studio art to 36 for a B.A. in English.
+The number of credits required for each major can vary widely – from 78 for a B.F.A. in art to 36 for a B.A. in English.
 In addition, some majors have admission requirements; for example, the admission process for nursing requires you to be at JMU for at least 3 years, and students who declare a major in the College of Business must complete 8 lower-level B.B.A. core classes before they can be fully admitted to the major.
 Because you had to use dual enrollment courses to meet high school graduation requirements, you likely did not have as much flexibility in choosing courses for a particular major at a 4 year institution and that may result in you spending more time at JMU.